Skip to content

 Security

-Variable values are encrypted at rest and never returned in API responses or displayed in the dashboard after the initial save.
-Marketplace users who execute your tool cannot see the variables or their values - they interact only with the inputs and outputs you define.
+Secret values are encrypted at rest and never returned in API responses or shown in the dashboard after the initial save.
+Marketplace users who run your tool cannot see the secrets or their values - they only interact with the inputs and outputs you define.

-Variables are scoped to the workspace.
-Members of your organization can see variable names (so they can assign them to tools), but values are not exposed to non-owner roles.
+Secrets are scoped to your workspace.
+Members of your organization can see secret names (so they can attach them to tools), but values are not exposed to non-owner roles.